Best places to visit in Crete based on the town of your stay

 - 5 Places to visit in Rethymno and around

 Best places to visit in Crete – in a nutshell

-Here below you find a map with all the attractions of Crete I talk in this post.
+Below you find a map with all the attractions of Crete I talk about in this post.

-It’s a great reference that I suggest saving it and keep it for future reference.
+It’s a great reference and I suggest saving it and keeping it for future reference.

 Here below is a list of quick answers to the common questions I regularly receive, however, keep reading for a more detailed description of every single experience and attraction of Crete.

-- Best historical sites: The oldest city in Europe of Knossos is without any doubt the must-do experience to have in Crete.
-The Old Centres of Rethymno and Chania are also so spectacular, two open-air museums.
+- Best historical sites: Knossos is the oldest city in Europe and without any doubt the must-do experience to have in Crete.
+The Old Centres of Rethymno and Chania are also spectacular, basically two open-air museums.
 I have here also two hidden gems, the Paliani Monastery and the Spinalonga Island.

 - Most popular tourist attractions: if I have to pick only 3 places then they have to be Elafonisi Beach, Knossos and the old town of Rethymno.

 - Places to visit in Crete by car: it really depends on how many days you have and how many accommodations you want to change.
 You can read all my suggested itineraries that you can easily do with a car based on the type of experience you want to have.